• Skip to primary navigation

 Miriam Webster defines a quick bread as any type of bread leavened with leavening agents other than yeast or eggs.

 One of the advantages of a quick bread is their ability to be prepared quickly and reliably, without requiring the time, effort and climate control needed for traditional yeast breads.
+This Pepperoni Bread Recipe is another quick bread fav of my family.

 Start with cooking your bacon, after that add your ingredients, mixing gently as you do.
 No mixer necessary.